Genocide label crucial in addressing atrocities in Gaza: Legal scholars

 Despite the shift in public opinion and the growing recognition of a Palestinian state, Israel has maintained strong trade and diplomatic ties with most of its Western allies.

-Backed by the financial and diplomatic might of the US, Israel has been enjoying what rights advocates described as impunity for its genocidal campaign in Gaza.
+Backed by the financial and diplomatic might of the US, Israel has been enjoying what rights advocates describe as impunity for its genocidal campaign in Gaza.

 In the US, a group of Palestinians and Palestinian Americans sued the administration of then-President Joe Biden in the early months of the war for failure to prevent genocide.